Nanditha-Prabhu/Nanditha-Prabhu/README.md

 - 👋 Hi!
 I’m Nanditha Prabhu
-- 🌱 I’m currently a student at Ramaiah Institute of Technology
+- 🌱 I’m currently a student at Ramaiah Institute of Technology, Bangalore.
 - 👀 I’m pursuing B E in Artificial Intelligence and Data Science
 - 📫 How to reach me: nanditha7prabhu@gmail.com